 Believing Vesuvius to be a normal mountain, the Pompeiians had no word for ‘volcano’.

 Situated in a working office in the Naarm (Melbourne) CBD, OOCS is inhabited by Charon from Accounts – a role performed by artist and OOCS creator Olivia Concetta Lennon.
-During your appointment, you will be offered a menu of gifted goods and services that examine contemporary, historical, individual and social facets of the end of a world.
-This project examines the literal examples of an apocalypse, and aims to further expand its poetic interpretations.
+During your appointment, you will be offered a menu of goods and services that examine contemporary, historical, individual and social facets of the end of a world.
+This project examines the literal examples of an apocalypse, and also aims to further expand the poetics of collapse.

 Supported by the City of Melbourne Arts Grants.